roshan-raj/Shop-Management-System/README.md

 You can edit the username and password for your database in the 'src/java/db/connection/DatabaseConnection.java' file.

 You need to run the 'MainPage.html' in your server 'localhost:8080/../MainPage.html'.

+The file 'Tables.txt' contains the SQL Commands which you can run to create the Database Tables for the Project.